Media Literacy Curriculum

 These companies use means of media to achieve these

-and projects, online social media news texts or scripts like
+stories and projects, online social media news texts or

 Some of these commercial companies are good.
 They